 Customer engagement apps are used to improve the experience the customer has with the product or organization.
 They can be UI frameworks, widgets, and more.
 Since these are meant to be customer-visible, you will have an option of visually changing app designs and colors to match your organization.

-Citizen developers are fast becoming a mainstay in companies around the world, and not just because of the apps they’re creating.
+Citizen developers are fast becoming a mainstay in companies around the world, and not just because of the apps that they’re creating.
 These individuals are changing what it means to work in business.
 They’re creating the tools they need, leading their own teams into becoming developers, and expanding their skills, all with the help of low-code app builders like Kissflow.